 The photoshoot opportunities here in the Mix-Tape are particularly plentiful; fans are absolutely going to want to snap a selfie in the Byers’ living room with that infamous wall of Christmas lights behind them.
 Take a little hunt around the area and you’ll find costumes and props from the show, including Steve Harrington’s infamous baseball bat and a giant fan-favorite mural of our fav, Eddie Munson.

 One of the standouts at Stranger Things: The Experience has to be the food spots.
 Maybe it was our rumbling stomachs after our time in the lab (escaping demons is hungry work), but to be confronted with the sight of Surfer Boy Pizza serving up giant slices was heavenly.
 Even sweeter was the trip to Scoops Ahoy, where we set sail on an ocean of flavor: pecan caramel, in case you’re wondering.
 Oh, and The Upside cocktail bar is a must-visit for their range of themed cocktails.

-You could happily spend a couple of hours (and with all that merch, plenty of money) in the Mix-Tape, and so it proved for our team.
+You could happily spend a couple of hours in the Mix-Tape, and so it proved for our team.
 Flushed with a successful escape from Hawkins lab, and waddling a little from all that pizza and ice-cream, we headed home with plenty of pictures and memories as keepsakes from our trip to Hawkins.
 Remember: friends don’t lie, so trust us when we say that it’s a spectacular thrill-ride that fans of the show need to visit!